 Speed Limit Information

 - The Island currently has a maximum speed limit of 35mph.
-However, on the approaches to St Peter Port Town and some other Parish centres a 25mph limit applies.
-Similarly, a 25mph limit applies at all times on the approaches to the majority of the Island's Primary and Secondary Schools.
+However, on the approaches to St Peter Port, the Bridge and local centres a 25mph limit applies.
+Similarly, a 25mph limit applies at all times on the approaches to the Island's Primary and Secondary Schools.

 - There are exceptions to the general limits as follows:

 - An exception to this is around St Sampson's High School and along The Quay where a 20mph limit applies at all times.

 - Seasonal 25mph speed limits apply between 1st June & 30th September along Cobo Coast Road, Route de Rocquaine and Route de la Lague.

 - 12 and 15mph limits apply to a small number of town roads, primarily "Prohibited Streets" where access is only allowed by permit holders.

 - Please find an Island speed limit map here.

 - Road users should also be aware that there is a network of rural roads in 7 parishes known as "Ruette Tranquille" where there is a recommended speed limit of 15mph.
 Signs are installed at the entrance points to each of the routes and drivers are advised of the likelihood of encountering pedestrians, cyclists and horse riders.

 - A map of Ruettes Tranquilles can be viewed here.